 Beyond the physical well being of employees, workplace burnout negatively impacts an organization's output.

 “The impact of employee burnout reaches other team members, your business and your customers.”

-How do you keep employees engaged, without inducing burnout?
-According to a recent study, 1 in 5 highly engaged employee is at risk for burnout.
+How do you keep employees engaged without inducing burnout?
+According to a recent study, 1 in 5 highly engaged employees is at risk for burnout.

 What Does Workplace Burnout Look Like?

 Workplace burnout can take many shapes overall.
-World Health Organization states the following three defining characteristic of burnout:
+The World Health Organization states the following three defining characteristics of burnout:

 - Feelings of energy depletion or exhaustion

 - Increased mental distance from one’s job or feelings of negativism or cynicism related to one's job

 - Reduced professional efficacy

 Your employees are your most valued resource.
 A burnout will reduce professional efficiency.